onemouth/blog-source/posts/2023-03-18-new-blog-system.md

 However, there were still two aspects that I found difficult to work with.
 The first was my own unfamiliarity with the Haskell programming language, which meant that I had to spend a lot of time researching how to implement the features I wanted.

-The other issue was that, compared to using the Pandoc Library, I preferred to use the Pandoc command-line interface (CLI).
+The other issue was that, compared to directly using the Pandoc Library, I preferred to use the [Pandoc command-line interface (CLI)](https://pandoc.org/#).
 Pandoc is already a complex software, with a user manual of about 150 pages, and the functionality provided by the CLI alone is already quite complex.
 If I were to use the library instead, I would also have to deal with the complexity of Pandoc's internal implementation and the Haskell programming language.
 So, for me, using only the CLI to convert formats is much simpler.

-# Babashka + Pandoc
+# Babashka

+In fact, several years ago when I began learning Clojure, I had the idea that a powerful dynamic language like Clojure would be great as a script language, capable of replacing Python or Bash for some quick tasks.
+However, in practice, because Clojure is a dialect running on the JVM, its startup speed is quite slow, making it not very suitable for writing CLI tools.

+Until recently, I discovered [Babashka](https://babashka.org), also known as "Fast native Clojure scripting runtime".
+From the introduction on the official website, Babashka is designed to replace Bash scripts with a new designed runtime.
+It uses GraalVM native image technology, which makes its startup speed comparable to that of Python 3.
+When I found out about Babashka, I thought that using it along with other Clojure libraries would be a good way to quickly implement most of the functionality of Hakyll.

+# Conclustion

+也許可以這麼說，if you use a static site generate, you will finailly write one yourself.
+Finally I made my own one.